Sunday, July 28, 2013

 On each page write an emotional word: angry, happy, sad, scared, silly, and excited.
 Encourage the children to draw a picture of something that made them feel angry, happy, sad, scared, silly, and excited.
 Write down their story when they are done and display.

-FREE DOWNLOAD>> My Feelings Book
+SUBSCRIBE to DOWNLOAD>> My Feelings Book

 Math Activities